Nottingham

 Newstead Abbey

-Discover the ancestral home of the poet, Lord Byron, with free entry into the house.
+Discover the ancestral home of the poet, Lord Byron, with free entry into the Medieval Cloisters.
 Originally, built as an Augustinian Priory in the 12th century, becoming the Byron country seat in 1540.
+Lots to see and do for families.